-The land holder duty model ensures that if control of an entity changes and that entity holds land assets above the threshold, conveyance rates of duty will apply to the South Australian land transferred.
+The land holder duty model ensures that if control of an entity changes and that entity holds land assets, conveyance rates of duty will apply to the South Australian land effectively transferred.

-Effective from 1 July 2018, Sections 71(4), 71(4a) and 71(4b) of the Stamp Duties Act 1923 will be repealed.
-Further, the $1million threshold test in Part 4 of the Stamp Duties Act (specifically, Section 98), has been removed such that the land holder provisions apply to all interests in residential and primary production land only.
+Sections 71(4), 71(4a) and 71(4b) of the Stamp Duties Act 1923 were repealed effective 1 July 2018.
+Further, the $1million threshold test in Part 4 of the Stamp Duties Act (formerly, Section 98), was removed such that the land holder provisions apply to all interests in residential and primary production land only.

-As a result of these amendments, a conveyance of units in a unit trust will no longer be taxable under Section 71 of the Stamp Duties Act.
-Rather, the land holder provisions will be expanded to include the conveyance of units in a unit trust which holds land irrespective of the land value, but only when a taxpayer acquires a prescribed interest in a unit trust, that is at least a 50% interest.
+A transfer, issue or redemption of units in a unit trust will no longer be taxable under Section 71 of the Stamp Duties Act.
+Rather, the land holder provisions have been expanded to include the transfer, issue or redemption units in a unit trust which holds land irrespective of the land value, but only when a taxpayer acquires or increases a prescribed interest in a unit trust, that is at least a 50% interest.

-So from 1 July 2018 the land holder provisions will only apply to acquisitions or increases of prescribed interests in entities that hold or notionally hold land that is used for residential or primary production purposes.
+From 1 July 2018 the land holder provisions only applies to acquisitions or increases of prescribed interests in entities that hold or notionally hold land that is used for residential or primary production purposes.

 If the land holding entity only holds qualifying land, then from 1 July 2018 no documentation will need to be provided to RevenueSA for stamping purposes.